Jakuko99/effectb/README.md

 You can invite bot to your server using this [link](https://top.gg/bot/821641151613894706).

 ### Basic functionality
 My aim is to make this bot multifuncional.
-Current version is capable of sending posts from reddit, playing music from youtube (though this doesn't work currently), true TTS messages, funny quotes and more to come later.
+Current version is capable of sending posts from reddit, playing music from youtube and basic playlist playback, funny quotes and more to come later.
 I am also planning to add some mini game like Tic-Tac-Toe or something similar.

 ### Running the bot
 Download the files and open them in your python code editor.
 Don't forget to install libraries from `requirements.txt` using `pip3 install -r requirements.txt`.
 You will also need to create .env file in code directory to be able to run this code, this file should be in this format: